DanCardin/cappa/docs/source/subcommand.md

     option: int
 ```

-- You can use the `Subcmd[...]` shorthand to avoid the use of `Annotated`, in
+- You can use the `Subcommands[...]` shorthand to avoid the use of `Annotated`,
-  cases where you dont need to customize `Subcommand`'s constructor arguments.
+  in cases where you dont need to customize `Subcommand`'s constructor
+  arguments.

 - Annotation with `Subcommand` will instantiate it no arguments, getting the
   default behavior